felipelmc/Data-Visualization/README.md

 # Data Visualization
-Repository where I keep all the assignments and projects developed in the scope of the Data Visualization discipline, taught by Professor Jorge Poco (FGV EMAp).
+Repository where I keep all the assignments and projects developed in the scope of the Data Visualization discipline, taught by [Professor Jorge Poco](https://emap.fgv.br/professores/jorge-poco) ([@jpocom](https://github.com/jpocom)) (FGV EMAp).

 ## **Assignments**